CAfS is offering a range of services to households affected by extreme weather or flooding, through the Rebuilding Together programme:

 Being prepared is proven as a key to increasing the resilience of people and communities.
 Working with the statutory agencies and other partners, ACT is supporting communities to have a voice, through the Community Resilience Network, and assisting them to agree and take practical and evidence-based action to make a difference to personal and community resilience in Cumbria.

-Training: We’ve also been offering training courses on retrofitting for flood resilience and energy efficiency.
+CAfS has been running training courses on retrofitting for flood resilience and energy efficiency.
 We list course dates on our Events page and please do sign up for our newsletter to hear about new dates as soon as they’re arranged.

 Cumbria CVS is working with both volunteers and local charities to build resilience.
 Local charities are being encouraged to develop emergency plans for their own organisation, and to consider how they can help the people they work with to plan for emergencies.
 The project is also linking these third-sector organisations to Cumbria Resilience Forum, helping them understand the county’s emergency plans and ensuring they can continue to play a key role supporting the statutory sector in the response to and recovery from emergencies.